Wolox/java-bootstrap/README.md

 ```

 #### Garbage Collection
-In Java 11 added news Garbage Collection options to measuring, managing and better performance.
+In Java 11, new Garbage Collection options have been added for measuring and managing this process, as well as for enhanced performance.
-1. Epsilon : Epsilon removes the impact GC has on performance.
-You can use it to see how garbage collection affects your app's performance and what your memory threshold is since it'll tell you when it runs out.
+1. Epsilon : Epsilon removes the impact that the GC has on performance.
+You can use it to see how garbage collection affects your app's performance and what your memory threshold is, since it'll tell you when it runs out.

-2. ZGC (Z Garbage Collector) : ZGC's design works well with applications large heap sizes.
-It manages these heaps with pause times under 10ms and little impact on throughput.
-These times are better than G1's.
+2. ZGC (Z Garbage Collector) : ZGC's design works well with applications with large heap sizes.
+It manages these heaps with pause times under 10ms and with little impact on throughput.
+These times are better than those of G1's.

 | Command Line Options  |      Notes      |
 |----------|:-------------:|